 This is not a Top Ten List (or Top Six).
 And it’s not comprehensive.
 (You’ll notice there aren’t any traditional Japanese knifemakers on the list.
 Sorry, can’t explain why now.)
 But it should aid you in making some sense of the kitchen knife world and give you some ideas!

 . . .a chef knife, depending on how hard you use it, could easily last 30 years or more.The brands covered are: Henckels, Wusthof, Messermeister, Global, MAC, and Shun.
 The first three are centered in Germany, the last three in Japan.
 Most of these manufacturers produce a range of sizes/lengths as well as slightly different models of the same caliber.
 For example, although I’ve chosen Global’s santoku knife for this list, Global also makes a number of regular chef knives that are comparable quality.
 So, if one of the models on this list doesn’t exactly work for you, poke around some, you may find what you’re looking for.

-Also—before you bemoan the prices, remember that a chef knife, depending on how hard you use it and how well you take care of it, could easily last 30 years or more.
+Also—before you bemoan the prices, remember that your best chef knives, depending on how hard you use them and how well you take care of them, can easily last 30 years or more.
 I’m not exaggerating.
-Plus, it’s the single most important tool in your entire kitchen.
+Plus, they’re the single most important tool in your entire kitchen.
 (What would compete, your large sauté pan?)
 If you dollar-cost average the price of the most expensive knife on this list (say, the Shun 10-inch for $170), over 30 years it would cost you a whopping $5.66 per year!
 So try to see the BIG picture.

 Henckels Professional S 8-inch Chef Knife